CCE has been involved in programming addressing relative caregiving (kinship care) for well over a decade.

 Professional Training Opportunities

 While the authors of Parenting the Second Time Around (PASTA) have designed the program to be "user-friendly", it is strongly recommended that this program be taught/facilitated by those with a firm background in child development, parenting, kinship care and adult education.
 For those wishing to receive formal training, Cornell University Cooperative Extension is pleased to offer several professional training options.
-For more information please contact: Denyse A. Variano at firstname.lastname@example.org
+For more information please contact: Denyse Variano at email@example.com.

 In Orange County, over 15% of the identified kincare population (1,904) is now serviced through the RAPP program (In 1998, 8 adult participants.)
 Both adult and youth services (in collaboration with 4-H) are offered at three locations each month.
 Educational workshops, special events, recreational activities and learning seminars complement the support programs.
 Through the Help for Caretaker Relative Award from the NYSOFCS , expanded services have been available free of charge since May 2002: legal consultation, family and youth counseling, mediation, financial counseling, nutrition education, school advocacy and respite care.
 These services are now in jeopardy as funding for this program has not been included in the Governor's budget for 2005.